Article at a Glance:

 Excessive drinking can interfere with testosterone production, but does moderate alcohol consumption have the same effects?
 In general, drinking one to two drinks occasionally should not have a major impact on testosterone levels.
 Moderate levels of alcohol consumption may have positive health benefits.
 However, drinking more will likely result in adverse effects including lower testosterone levels.

 If you’re concerned about your alcohol consumption, don’t wait to get help.
-The Recovery Village has comprehensive programs for alcohol addiction at accredited facilities across the country.
+The Recovery Village has comprehensive alcohol rehab programs at accredited facilities across the country.
 Call us today to learn more about which program could meet your needs.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.